rxcxdx/elgin-i9/README.md

-arquivo ppd para a impressora ELGIN-i9
+# Arquivo ppd para a impressora ELGIN-i9

-tamanho do papel customizado
+Tamanho do papel customizado